 Home loan pre-approval also sets a loan limit for you, so you don’t overbid on auction day and end up with a property that’s over your budget.

-You’ll watch the sale price of a home inflate significantly (and quickly) and it might leave you feeling like you poured money into pre-auction steps for a home you were never able to afford.
+You’ll watch the sale price of a home rise significantly (and quickly).
+It might leave you feeling like you’ve poured money into pre-auction steps for a home you were never able to afford.

-Understand that many agents underquote the sale price of a home.
-It’s wise to go into an auction expecting the price to inflate by at least 20 percent.
+Understand that many agents set the guide price low to create interest.
+It’s wise to go into an auction expecting the opening bid to rise by at least 20 percent.

-As a rule, a home is worth whatever the market is willing to pay for it, so be aware that the sales figure an agent tells you is a very loose guide.
+As a rule, a home is worth whatever the market is willing to pay for it, so be aware that the guide price is just that — a guide.